Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Marrow Valley/Hupperdook.md

 **Defense:** A small number of [[Crownsguard]] are backed by a larger civilian militia of volunteer soldiers.
 Many war machines and engines also defend the city.

 **Commerce:** A strong industry around metals, mining, tinkering, and entertainment makes most basic supplies and some rarer goods available.
-Upper Hupperdook has many taverns, inns, and places of revelry.
+Upper Hupperdook has many taverns, inns, and places of [[The Revelry|revelry]].

 **Organizations:** Industrial families are heavily invested in the city and its business.
 Temples to empire-approved gods, especially [[Moradin]], are easy to find.